CuriousNeuralNerd/StatisticalPlotAnalysis/README.md

 ### Data Exploration

-The text of each novel is preprocessed to clean and structure it for analysis.
-The novel is split into chapters using regular expressions.
-We then extract various features from the text:
+Each novel's text undergoes preprocessing to clean and structure it for analysis.
+The text is split into chapters and then into sentences, with the following key elements extracted:

-   - **Character Mentions:** Extracts the names of key characters and tracks their first mention and frequency of appearances.
+   - **Character Mentions:** Key characters are identified and standardized, with their first mention and frequency tracked across the text.
    - **Sentiment Analysis:** Each sentence is analyzed for sentiment using the VADER sentiment analyzer to determine shifts in tone throughout the novel.
-   - **Crime-Related Keywords:** The frequency and distribution of crime-related keywords (e.g., "murder", "confession") are tracked to identify key events in the plot.
+   - **Crime and Reveal Keywords:** The frequency and distribution of the keywords (e.g., "murder", "reveal") are tracked to identify key events in the plot.

 ### Feature Engineering

 For each novel, several features are extracted to be used in our models:

    - **Character Features:** Time of first mention, interactions between characters, and co-occurrences in the same scenes.
-   - **Sentiment Features:** Sentiment scores associated with characters and scenes.
+   - **Sentiment Features:** Sentiment scores are calculated per sentence and associated with characters and scenes.
-   - **Event-Based Features:** Crime-related keywords and the locations of their occurrences in the plot.
+   - **Event-Based Features:** Frequency and locations of crime-related and reveal-related keywords are tracked across chapters.

 ### Statistical Modeling

 1. **Perpetrator Prediction Model:** A supervised machine learning model (Random Forest) is trained to predict the antagonist based on features such as:

-   - When and where each character is first mentioned.
-   - The number of interactions they have with the protagonist.
-   - Sentiment analysis of sentences involving each character.
+   - **Character Sentiment:** Tracks the sentiment associated with each character, as antagonists may have distinctive sentiment patterns.
+   - **Crime Keyword Co-occurrence:** Measures how often a character appears in sentences with crime-related keywords, indicating involvement in key plot moments.
+   - **First Mention Position:** Records the chapter and sentence index of each character’s first mention, as early introductions can signal importance in the plot.
+   - **Protagonist Interactions:** Counts interactions with the protagonist, as antagonists often have significant or adversarial connections with them.
+   - **Network Centrality:** Calculates each character's centrality within the interaction network, where higher centrality might imply greater narrative importance.

+The model is evaluated using cross-validation metrics like accuracy, precision, recall, and F1-score.

-2. **Plot Progression Model:** This model uses features like sentiment changes, crime keyword frequency, and character mentions to segment the plot into different events and identify key turning points.
-KMeans clustering is used to group similar events.
+2. **Plot Progression Model:** This model uses features like sentiment changes, crime and reveal keyword frequency, and character mentions to segment the plot into different events and identify key turning points.

+   - **Clustering:** Uses KMeans to identify plot segments based on sentiment, character mentions, and keyword frequencies.
+   - **Neural Network (MLP):** Predicts the key reveal point by assessing segment features against known reveal moments

 ### Evaluation and Reporting

+Models are evaluated as follows:

-The models are evaluated using cross-validation, and metrics such as accuracy, precision, recall, and F1-score are calculated.
-The results are saved in the `reports/` directory.
-Additionally, visualizations are created to show:
+   - **Antagonist Prediction Model:** Cross-validated using metrics such as accuracy, precision, recall, and F1-score.
+Results are saved in the reports/ directory.
+   - **Plot Progression Model:** Evaluated with cross-validation using Mean Squared Error (MSE).

+Visualizations are created for:

-- **Character Interaction Networks:** Graphs showing which characters interact with each other.
+   - **Character Interaction Networks:** Graphs displaying character co-occurrences.
-- **Sentiment Trends:** Line plots of sentiment scores throughout the novel.
+   - **Sentiment Trends:** Line plots of sentiment scores throughout each novel.
-- **Crime Keyword Distributions:** Histograms showing the distribution of crime-related keywords.
+   - **Crime and Reveal Keyword Distributions:** Histograms showing the distribution of these keywords across the text.

 ---